Thanks so much for your letter. I really appreciated the time you’d taken to let me into how you are feeling. That means a lot.

 A transformational coaching programme for adviser-owners who want to create world-class financial planning businesses.

-If you’ve been thinking about joining this year, now’s your chance.
+If you’ve been thinking of joining Uncover Your Business Potential, now’s your chance.

 We strictly limit numbers to ensure everyone gets the personal attention they deserve.
 Don’t leave it too late to secure your place for this year.